mjpagan/TrueNAS/TrueNAS in Azure.md

-### Intro
+### Introduction

 Recently I've had the opportunity to play around with some IX Systems NAS appliances and their platform, TrueNAS, piqued my interest.
-While I scanning some of their deployment documentation, I noticed that there were instructions for a deployment on AWS but none for Azure.
+While I scanning some of their deployment documentation, I noticed that there were instructions for deployment on AWS but none for Azure.
 I checked with support and they said there wasn't a technical limitation, they just haven't worked on getting it certified yet.
 That made me think about how would I go about making this work on Azure.

+### Goal

+I took it upon myself to see if I could make a TrueNAS appliance in Azure.
+I've never created a custom image for Azure or really spent much time using Hyper-V so it was time to roll up my sleeves and learn some new things.
+This post details my process and the result.
+I hope you find my journey and the result useful.

 ### Journey

 Initially, I did some research on converting an existing VMware OVA image and getting that to work in Azure.
-After a few attempts it became pretty apparent that this was more complicated than it needed to be.
+After a few attempts, it became pretty apparent that this was more complicated than it needed to be.

 Next, I used Veeam to backup then restore a TrueNAS virtual machine from a VMware environment into Azure.
-This worked and I was able to connect to the OS and configure pools, etc. I didn't want everyone wanted to run TrueNAS in Azure to go through the backup/restore process I needed something that was more portable.
+This worked and I was able to connect to the OS and configure pools, etc. I didn't want everyone who wanted to run TrueNAS in Azure to go through the backup/restore process I needed something that was more portable.

 I tried creating a TrueNAS Hyper-V image to simplify the conversion and was able to convert the Hyper-V virtual disk into a disk image that can be used in Azure.
 I uploaded the disk and then built a virtual machine around it.
-After that I turned it into an VMware image to deploy.
+After that, I turned it into a VMware image to deploy.

 This presented some deployment issues based on the script I'd cobbled together.
 The script would run, create the VM and then wait another 25 minutes before throwing an error message, that ended up not affecting the VM.
 I worked on that for a while but couldn't find a solution so I simplified my process a bit.

 This time around I took the virtual disk created from the Hyper-V virtual machine and instead of worrying about creating an image I just cloned the disk this allowed me to just create the VM with a PowerShell script into my already existing tenant.
 I can now reproduce creating a basic TrueNAS virtual machine in Azure rather easily with my base disk.

 I originally created my Hyper-V image with the TrueNAS 12.X Core software which is built on FreeBSD.
 There were a couple of issues I ran into with FreeBSD (mostly my own limitations working in UNIX) so I switched the image to TrueNAS SCALE software which is based on Debian Linux.

-Even though this code is currently an "alpha" I was able install the Azure Linux Agent in the first release (20.10-ALPHA).
+Even though this code is currently an "alpha" I was able to install the [Azure Linux Agent](https://docs.microsoft.com/en-us/azure/virtual-machines/extensions/agent-linux) in the first release (20.10-ALPHA).
 The builds are progressing quickly and now the waagent is included in the 20.12-ALPHA code.

 ### Challenges